vldKasatonov/EndGame/README.md

 💡 **Tip:** Always follow the right cooking method!
 If you mix things up — for example, blending fries or frying an apple 🍏 — nothing will happen!
 Failure to follow the recipe will result in zero progress.

 Customers are picky! 😤 If you serve the wrong dish, they’ll refuse it and continue waiting for their correct order.
-Keep your eyes on the prize and stay focused!
+Keep your eyes on the dishes and stay focused!

 <img src="resource/readme/gameplay.png" alt="Gameplay" width="500">